Understanding Mirror Exposure Therapy for Body Image

 What do we need to learn next?

-More research is needed to help us better understand how mirror exposure therapy stacks up against existing treatments and when it should or shouldn’t be used.
-Not only do we need larger samples, but it’s also important for groups who have not been adequately represented in the existing samples to be included, such as men, transgender individuals, and people of color.
+More research is needed to help us better understand how mirror exposure therapy stacks up against existing treatments.
+And more about when it should or shouldn’t be used.
+We need larger samples.
+It’s also important for groups who have not been adequately represented in the existing samples to be included, such as men, transgender individuals, and people of color.
 Because eating disorders do not discriminate, it would also be useful to know if or how mirror exposure therapy holds up across cultures.

 For a closer look at the publication referenced in this post, read here: